Communication Disorders in Kids are More Common than You Think

 • Limited ability to hear in environments with noise

 These symptoms make engaging in conversations difficult.
-The ability to hear and process information is restricted which can produce communication disorders.
+Developing strong language skills is crucial for effective communication.
+The ability to hear and process information is restricted, which can produce communication disorders and impact language development.
 Other causes of communication disorders include:

 • Autism